USEPA/LCIAformatter/README.md

 12     Characterization factor                            float
 ```

-On these data frames, flow mappings defined in the
+On such a data frame, flow mappings as defined in the
 [Fed.LCA.Commons](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List)
 can be applied and the result can be exported to all formats supported by the
-`pandas` package (Excel, CSV) or the
+`pandas` package (e.g. Excel, CSV) or the
 [openLCA JSON-LD format](https://github.com/GreenDelta/olca-schema).